davelunt/NemaTree/README.md

 Open a terminal and navigate to the directory containing the workflow (probably called RKN-RRNA)

-The computational environment (all the sioftware required for the analyses) is specified in `workflow/envs/environment.yaml`
+The computational environment (all the software required for the analyses) is specified in `workflow/envs/environment.yaml`

 Make sure you have miniconda installed.
 See instructions at the website https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 Build the environment using conda `conda env create -f envs/environment.yaml` and `conda activate rknrrna`

-Installing and using mamba may increase the speed of creating the environment.
+Installing and using [mamba](https://github.com/mamba-org/mamba) may increase the speed of creating the environment.
 Although slow, creating this environment only needs to be done once per machine, not each time the workflow is run.

+If you skip this conda environment step Snakemake should create the conda environment automatically when you run the workflow.
+It will take longer the first time you run the workflow, as this includes software installation, but be much faster thereafter.

 ## Add new sequences

 Prepare your sequences as a single fasta file in `resources/samples` with the `.fas` extension (if you use `.fasta` you will have to edit the first rule to expect this extension).

-Edit the `config.yaml` to make sure it says `add_sequences: TRUE` and `ref_only: FALSE` and specifies the name of your sequences-to-be-added file without the .fas extension eg `seqs_to_add: "my_new_sequences"`
+Edit the `config.yaml` to make sure it says `add_sequences: TRUE` and `ref_only: FALSE` and specifies the name of your sequences-to-be-added file without the .fas extension eg `seqs_to_add: "my_new_sequences"` if you have a file called `my_new_sequences.fas` in the `resources/samples` directory.

 ## Run the workflow

 `snakemake -np` will perform a dry run of the analysis.
 It will catch most, but not all issues.

-`snakemake --cores 3 --wait-latency 300` will be a good starting point to run the analysis
+If the dry run doesn't flag errors then run the analysis with `snakemake --cores 3 --wait-latency 300`

 The reference alignment has about 150 sequences in an alignment of approximately 1800bp.
-When adding about 20 new sequences it runs in about 2 minutes with 3 cores on a basic laptop (M2 MacBook Air with 4 cores and 8G of RAM).
+When adding 20 new sequences it runs in about 2 minutes with 3 cores on a basic laptop (M2 MacBook Air with 4 cores and 8G of RAM).

-`--wait-latency 300` is specified because IQtree takes longer than 30 seconds (snakemake's default wait period) to complete the analysis and write the files.
-Giving it a maximum wait of 5 minutes is safer.
+`--wait-latency 300` is specified because IQtree takes longer than 30 seconds (Snakemake's default wait period) to complete the analysis and write the files.
+Giving it a maximum wait of 5 minutes (300 seconds) is safer.

 ## Examine the results

 The final phylogenetic tree diagram is found in `results/reporting/toytree`as an html file.
 Since it is an svg file embedded in the html page you should be able to zoom in as required.

-There are extensive other characterisations of the data, mostly in the `results/reporting` directory.
+There are extensive characterisations of the data, mostly in the `results/reporting` directory.

 ### Altering and re-running